Restaurants / Lists

 Naminohana Dallas

-Naminohana is a new, must-visit handroll sushi spot on Greenville Avenue.
+Naminohana is a handroll sushi restaurant that opened near Northeast Dallas in 2023.
 (Photo by Megan Ziots)

-Another new addition to the Dallas sushi scene this year, this handroll spot comes from Sung Kim (former chef at Fort Worth’s uber-popular Hatsuyuki Handroll Bar— one of our 30 Best Fort Worth restaurants).
+Naminohana is a handroll sushi restaurant that opened near Northeast Dallas in 2023.
+It’s from Sung Kim (former chef at Fort Worth’s uber-popular Hatsuyuki Handroll Bar).
 There is only bar seating surrounding the prep area where the chefs expertly roll sushi.
-A chalkboard features daily specials and each guest is given a piece of paper to check off which handrolls they would like, as well as add-on dishes like sashimi and nigiri.
+A chalkboard features daily specials, and each guest is given a piece of paper to check off which handrolls they would like, as well as add-on dishes like sashimi and nigiri.

 Oishii